 Standard reference material analysis – See below.

-Cross calibration exercises – See Below
+Cross calibration exercises – See below.

 Standard Reference Material Analysis

 A blind standard test was performed in December 2010 for NH4, NO3, NO3(as N), and PO4.
 A 1% dilution of a standard was utilized to perform said analysis.
 A duplicate of Standard A was also submitted as standard “B”.
 The analyzed standard samples yielded the following results: